 Maybe He's an Orderly Taking His Laundry Home with Him

-Though under arrest, Duane escapes from the hospital with his blob of a deformed brother in a huge basket, and a dozen people fail to notice him.
+Though under arrest, Duane escapes from the hospital with his blob of a deformed brother in a huge basket, and a half-dozen people fail to notice him.
 Even though his head is bandaged and he's limping along in a leg cast.
 One of those "I guess they had to escape or there'd be no movie" deals.

 Smithee Award Winner!
 Stupidest-Looking Monster